This page provides teachers with advice and templates for constructing weekly timetables/routines for online learning.

 Provide a routine for learning which includes learning blocks and scheduled breaks inclusive of opportunities for physical activity.

 Consider how you might be able to maintain practical subjects in a creative way using household materials or virtual practicals.

 While it is still allowed, there may also be occasions where students will need to attend school, even if they are studying at home.
 Examples of these occasions include when completing a major work project for the SACE, or possibly collecting/delivering study materials.

-For junior secondary students, please consider the following:
+For Middle School students, please consider the following:

 For all senior secondary students please consider the following: